 Section 4.
 The General Assembly finds that the magnitude of the devastation caused by Hurricane Floyd and the urgency of the need for immediate State recovery assistance require expeditious actions by State agencies.
 Delay could: (i) cause serious and unforeseen threats to the public health, safety, or welfare; (ii) result in the loss of federal revenues for the recovery effort; or (iii) increase the likelihood of fraud and abuse in recovery programs.
-Therefore, in addition to the bases for adoption of a temporary rule set forth in G.S.
-150B-21.1(a), every agency, as defined in G.S.
-150B-2, may use this section as a basis to adopt temporary rules necessary to implement the provisions of this act.
-The authority to adopt temporary rules under this section shall continue in effect until all rules necessary to implement the provisions of this act have become effective as either temporary rules or permanent rules.
+Therefore, every agency, as defined in G.S.
+150B-2, may adopt temporary rules necessary to implement the provisions of this act.
+Except as provided in this section, temporary rules to implement the provisions of this act shall be adopted as provided in G.S.
+150B-21.1.
 Notwithstanding the provisions of G.S.
+150B-21.1(a)(2) and 26 NCAC 2C.0102(11), the authority to adopt temporary rules to implement the provisions of this act shall continue in effect until all rules necessary to implement the provisions of this act have become effective as either temporary rules or permanent rules.
+Notwithstanding the provisions of G.S.
 150B-21.1(d), a temporary rule adopted to implement the provisions of this act shall specify the date on which the rule will expire and shall continue in effect until that date.
-Any agency that adopts a temporary rule to implement the provisions of this act shall report the text of the rule and the agency's written statement of its findings of the need for the rule to the Joint Legislative Administrative Procedure Oversight Committee within 30 days of the adoption of the temporary rule.
-This section applies to the adoption of temporary rules by the Department of Administration under G.S.
+Any agency that adopts a temporary rule to implement the provisions of this act shall report the text of the rule and the agency's written statement of its findings of the need for the rule to the Joint Legislative Administrative Procedure Oversight Committee within 30 days of the adoption of the This section applies to the adoption of temporary rules by the Department of Administration under G.S.
 113A-11(a) and to the adoption of temporary rules that establish minimum criteria by any State agency, as defined in G.S.
 113A-9, under G.S.
 113A-11(b).